-Out of all the lawn diseases out there, this one is probably the most damaging and is very difficult to anticipate, and then control.
-It’s most noticeable at the end of the season, when the weather gets a little cooler, and all the way through winter until early spring (be wary of snowfall as it’s likely to appear afterwards – known as snow mould).
-But in saying that it can withstand temperatures up to 19°C so you could see it during summer and spring.
+Lots of lawn diseases look very similar.
+It is important to identify the disease correctly as the treatment varies.
+For example, Brown Patch (small brown patch that can spread quickly), Rust (orange colour appearance on grass blade), Dollar Spot (small straw colour spots size of dollar, hence the name) are some of the most common lawn diseases.
+In this article we will be talking about Fusarium Patch.
+Out of all the lawn diseases out there, this one is probably the most damaging lawn disease and is very difficult to anticipate, and then control.
+It is most noticeable at the end of the season, when the weather gets a little cooler, and all the way through winter until early spring (be wary of snowfall as it is likely to appear afterwards – known as pink snow mould lawn disease).
+But in saying that it can withstand temperatures up to 19°C so you could see it during summer and spring too.

-Once established the disease will kill the grass until you’re left with a bare patch.
-Nobody wants this to spoil their lawn so to give yourself the best chance with preventing, controlling and treating Fusarium patch by applying these tips.
+Lawn disease can happen anywhere and to any type of lawn.
+Once established the disease will kill the grass until you are left with bare patches.
+Nobody wants this lawn disease to spoil their lawn so to give yourself the best chance to prevent, control and treat Fusarium patches you should apply the following tips.

-If Fusarium patches begin to infect your lawn then you’ll begin seeing small, yellow circles appearing on the grass surface, sometimes even 30cm wide.
-Over time this patch will begin getting darker and until it turns into a really dirty shade of yellow, this is when it starts killings the grass plant.
+If Fusarium patches begin to infect your lawn then you will begin seeing small, yellow circles appearing on the grass surface, sometimes even 30cm wide.
+Over time this patch will become darker until it turns into a really dirty shade of yellow, this is when it starts killings the grass plant.

-If the situation is really bad then the outer edges of the patch will turn go brown and you might even see white/pink mycelium growing as well, although this is usually seen in wet conditions.
-Both are an indication of high fungus activity.
+If the situation is really bad then the outer edges of the patch will turn brown and you might even see white/pink mycelium growing as well, although this is usually seen in cool, damp and shady conditions.
+Both are a good indication of high fungus activity.

 Methods of Control